 - Modify the applicable land division ordinance to require the execution of a development agreement whenever public infrastructure is included in a development.
-Create a standard development agreement that includes provisions for financial assurance, construction warranties, construction inspections, and completion of construction by the town under failure to do so by the developer (Source: Strategy UCF1). - Require major land divisions, conditional uses, and other substantial development projects to submit an assessment of potential impacts on the cost of providing community facilities and services (Source: Strategy UCF1). - Conduct a needs assessment and develop an adequate public facilities ordinance (Source: Strategy UCF1). - Conduct an impact fee study and develop an impact fee ordinance (Source: Strategy UCF1).
+Create a standard development agreement that includes provisions for financial assurance, construction warranties, construction inspections, and completion of construction by the town under failure to do so by the developer (Source: Strategy UCF1). - Require major land divisions and other substantial development projects to submit an assessment of potential impacts to the cost of providing community facilities and services (Source: Strategy UCF1, ED3). - Over the long term, consider the need to conduct an impact fee and needs assessment study and develop an adequate public facilities ordinance and an impact fee ordinance (Source: Strategy UCF1). - Utilize intergovernmental efficiencies to provide needed service and facility improvements (Source: Strategy UCF4, UCF5).

-- Modify existing land division and impact fee ordinances to comply with Wisconsin Act 477 regarding exactions for parks and recreational facilities (Source: Strategy UCF1). - Annually review intergovernmental agreements for their effectiveness and efficiency (Source: Strategy UCF3). - Evaluate and provide constructive feedback to Waupaca County on services provided to the town (Source: Strategy UCF3). - Utilize intergovernmental efficiencies to provide needed service and facility improvements (Source: Strategy UCF5). - Assess capacity and needs with regard to administrative facilities and services and public buildings every five years (Source: Strategy UCF5). - Assess town staffing, equipment, and training levels annually (Source: Strategy UCF5). - Evaluate fire protection staffing, training, and equipment needs annually (Source: Strategy UCF5).
+- Assess capacity and needs with regard to administrative facilities and services and public buildings every five years (Source: Strategy UCF4, UCF5). - Assess town staffing, equipment, and training levels annually (Source: Strategy UCF4, UCF5). - Verify that evaluation of emergency service staffing, training, and equipment needs is conducted annually (Source: Strategy UCF4, UCF5).